Lo Fair Thou Art My Love – Hymn Lyric

 Chain of thy neck I see.

-How fair thy loves my sister, spouse,
+How fair thy my sister, spouse,

 How far they wine excel!